-The machine separates small fish and shrimps in a simple and effective way.
+The Bycatch Separator handles the grading of small fish from shrimps in a simple and effective way.
 It is based on the principle that fish and shellfish stick to the conveyor belt in different ways.
 Varying inclination and speed of the conveyors ensure that the species are separated due to the different adhesion of bycatch and friction of the shrimps.

 The conveyor belts within the separator travel at much higher speeds than regular conveyor belts.
 The speed is adjustable, and different speeds are used depending on the species of fish mixed in with the shrimp catch.
 Usually, conveyor 1 is made to go faster than conveyor 2.
 The incline is also adjustable.
 By using different inclines and speeds, the species are separated.
 The ones which easily attach themselves (small fish) are conveyed up and then fall down into a collecting vessel, whereas the ones offering less friction (shrimps) slide back down the conveyor belt.